Viasat/halite/doc/how-to/convert-instances-j.md

-## Converting Instances Between Specs
+## Converting instances between specs

 How to convert an instance from one spec type to another.